Lillie Langtry: Thoroughbred racing

-For nearly a decade, from 1882 to 1891, Langtry had a relationship with an American, Frederick Gebhard, described as a young clubman, sportsman, horse owner, and admirer of feminine beauty, both on and off the stage.
+For nearly a decade, from 1882 to 1891, Langtry had a relationship with an American, Frederick Gebhard, described as a young clubman, sportsman, and horse owner.
 Gebhard's wealth was inherited; his maternal grandfather Thomas E. Davis was one of the wealthiest New York real estate owners of the period.
 His paternal grandfather, Dutchman Frederick Gebhard, came to New York in 1800 and developed a mercantile business that expanded into banking and railroad stocks.
 Gebhard's father died when he was 5 years old and his mother died when he was about 10.
 He and his sister, Isabelle, were raised by a guardian, paternal uncle William H Gebhard.

 With Gebhard, Langtry became involved in horse racing.
 In 1885, she and Gebhard brought a stable of American horses to race in England.
 On 13 August 1888, Langtry and Gebhard travelled in her private carriage attached to an Erie Railroad express train bound for Chicago.
 Another railcar was transporting 17 of their horses when it derailed at Shohola, Pennsylvania, at 1:40 am.
 Rolling down an 80 ft embankment, it burst into flames.
 One person died in the fire, along with Gebhard's champion runner Eole and 14 racehorses belonging to him and Langtry.
 Two horses survived the wreck, including St Saviour, full brother to Eole.
 He was named for St Saviour's Church in Jersey, where Langtry's father had been rector and where she chose to be buried.
 Despite speculation, Langtry and Gebhard never married.
 In 1895, he married Lulu Morris of Baltimore; they divorced in 1901.
 In 1905 he married Marie Wilson; he died in 1910.